candera/shadowspawn/hobocopy/trunk/readme.txt

 2) It uses the Volume Shadow Service (VSS) to "snapshot" the disk before copying.
 It then copies from the snapshot rather than the "live" disk.

 !
+INSTALLING HOBOCOPY

+Most users can simply unzip the file containing hobocopy.exe into the directory of your choice.
+However, HoboCopy uses the Visual C++ 8.0 runtime, which may not be present on some machines.
+If HoboCopy does not work for you, run the vcredist executable available from the same location you downloaded HoboCopy.

+!
 WHY DOES HOBCOPY USE THE VOLUME SHADOW SERVICE?

 Because HoboCopy copies from a VSS snapshot, it is able copy even files that